-Perhaps the goddess took pity on me.
-But the fingers of fog parted from about the Annapurnas in the morning of the fourth day.
+Perhaps the goddess of the mountain took pity on me.
+But the fingers of fog finally parted from about the Annapurnas in the morning of the fourth day.
 For a lingering moment in the cold early morning, she showed me a little teasing glimpse of Machapuchare peak – the Fishtail mountain.

 This was a peak I had seen before, from my guesthouse in Pokhara.
 But the fog had obscured the view of the Annapurna mountain peaks on my trek thus far.
 And this time, I could see the notch of the fishtail clearly.

 We said goodbye to Kim as we set off on our journey.
 Sophie and Bill would make their way back down the mountain today.
 Their trekking package was shorter, only to Tadapani; they were not going up to the base camp.
 Quite right – it would not be a great honeymoon without some leisure time!

 As for me, I really needed to get to Chomrong today.
 My whole body was truly aching, and I needed to get some Tiger Balm if I was going to last all the way up to Annapurna Base Camp.

 The market village of Chomrong was the last place where I could get medical supplies.

 - Community organisation in Nepal

 - Ascending Annapurna on horseback

 - Stray dogs in Annapurna